-Driving from Osnabruck to Hannover, past the town of Melle, a gigantic flame-shaped building will tower above the horizon.
+Driving from Osnabruck to Hannover, past the town of Melle, a gigantic flame-shaped building towers above the horizon.
 This is the new innovation centre of stove manufacturer Spartherm.
 Referring to Spartherm's specialism, the building - designed by Podufal Wiehofsky - has been given the distinct shape and colour of a stove flame.
-Octatube was asked to develop and build the entire facade with one important condition: it must be as transparent as possible.
-This project is a unique opportunity for us to use our expertise in the cold bending of glass on a scale (and at a considerable height) we have not done before.
+Octatube developed and built the entire facade with one important condition: it had to be as transparent as possible.
+This project was a unique opportunity for us to use our expertise in the cold bending of glass on a scale (and at a considerable height) we had not done before.

 Innovationzentrum Spartherm is 40 metres high and consists of over 6500 m2 of glass, with glass panels measuring 5.5 x 2.6 metres.
 Because of the gradient radius of the facade, many of the glass panels have a different radius.
 We chose to cold bend a large part of the glass in the work, needing less unique glass panels.
 And in addition, the transport of flat panels is more efficient.

 Together with Viavac, we have developed a special vacuum lifter to handle the large glass panels.
 The uniqueness of this vacuum lifter is not only that it can pick up such large panels, but also that it can rotate these panels 90 degrees and bend them to the desired angle.
 As we work at a considerable height of 40 metres, this is a remarkable achievement.
 The device, which is remote controlled, has to perform a great many manoeuvres in the air.
 Once the glass panels are bent in place, they are secured on the outside with pressure plates.
 These are then covered with snap-on profiles.